shivendra9340/myblog-microservices/README.md

-﻿# MyBlog Microservices
+# MyBlog Microservices

-Ye repository meri microservices projects ke liye hai, jisme main Post Service, Comment Service, Server Service (Eureka), aur API Gateway bana raha hoon.
+This repository contains my microservices projects, which include the Post Service, Comment Service, Server Service (Eureka), and API Gateway.

 Technologies used:
 - Spring Boot